vim951/apate/README.md

 * Inspects browsers histories
 * Checks that the system has been running for at least 30 minutes
 * Checks the coherence of system age

+Note: all chrome/chromium windows must be closed for history inspection (otherwise the database is locked).
+This is not necessary for firefox windows.